-The process from filing a formal report, possible investigation through to disciplinary action can be relatively lengthy.
+The process from filing a report for investigation and possible disciplinary action can be relatively lengthy.
 In broad terms, the process formal reports will go through is as follows.

-- .
-The formal report first needs to be assessed to determine whether an investigation will be launched or other action will be taken. - 2.
-If the allegations are to be investigated, depending on who initiates the investigation, OIOS or the investigative panel appointed by the responsible official compiles an investigation report.
-Details of how investigations are conducted can be found on the Investigators' Toolkit and in the OIOS manual. - 3.
-The investigation makes findings about whether the alleged conduct is found to be substantiated and may amount to misconduct. - 4.
-If so, the matter is referred to the Office of Human Resources (OHR) for possible disciplinary action. - 5.
-If not, the matter is closed although consideration is given to whether to take administrative and/or managerial measures. - 6.
+- The complaint will first need to be assessed to determine whether an investigation will be launched or other action will be taken. - 2.
+If the allegations are to be investigated, investigators are appointed (either by OIOS or by the head of entity depending on who is initiating the investigation) and will compile an investigation report.
+Details of how investigations are conducted can be found on the investigators' toolkit and in the OIOS manual. - 3.
+A decision is then made whether the alleged conduct is found to be substantiated and may amount to misconduct. - 4.
+If so, the matter is referred to OHR for possible disciplinary action. - 5.
+If not, the matter will be closed although the manager will consider whether to take administrative action. - 6.
 If a disciplinary process is initiated, the alleged offender is provided with formal allegations of misconduct together with the investigation report and supporting documentation and is entitled to seek legal advice and provide comments. - 7.
 Further investigation may be necessary. - 8.
-At the end of the disciplinary process, the matter may be (a) closed with no action or (b) managerial or administrative measures may be taken and/or (c) a sanction may be imposed if the facts have been established.
+At the end of the disciplinary process, the matter may be (a) closed with no action or (b) managerial or administrative action may be taken and/or (c) a sanction may be imposed if the facts have been established.
 The affected individual is informed.